Teeth Grinding and Clenching Treatment in Fort Worth, TX

 • Disruptions in sleep

 If you’ve been experiencing any or many of the symptoms above, then you’ll want to speak with a dentist about it.
-We are especially qualified to help here at Beyond Dental and Implant Center.
+We are specially qualified to help here at Beyond Dental and Implant Center.

 Although dentists don’t entirely understand the precise causes of bruxism, they believe physical, psychological, and genetic factors are involved.
 Awake bruxism may be caused by anxiety, stress, anger, or tension, and sleep bruxism may be caused by arousals during sleep.
 Age, medications, and other factors may be involved too.
-When you come see us here at Beyond Dental and Implant Center, our dentist will perform a thorough examination to determine how to treat your particular case of bruxism.
+When you come to see us here at Beyond Dental and Implant Center, our dentist will perform a thorough examination to determine how to treat your particular case of bruxism.

 Many patients benefit from treatment for their bruxism.
 A mouth guard (or night guard) can keep teeth separated, preventing grinding altogether.
 Often this is the most effective treatment for patients, especially patients with sleep apnea or a TMJ disorder as well, which are also treated with the mouth guard.
 Some patients will benefit a great deal from dental correction.
 For instance, a patient with significant tooth wear might need a crown to repair the damage.
 Here at Beyond Dental and Implant Center, we’re fully capable of providing these treatments and others, so if you suspect you’re grinding your teeth excessively, reach out to us today.